reema0814/Azure-Synapse-Analytics-Day/07-power-bi-integration.md

    ![Selecting Download](media/BI_3.3.1.png "Download file")

 7. Open the downloaded .pbids file.
-This will launch Power BI desktop.
+This will launch the Power BI desktop.

    >PowerBI desktop will already be installed on the labvm provided.

 8. When Power BI Desktop loads, select **Microsoft account**, then select **Sign in**.
-Follow the login prompts to login with the credential provided to you.
+Follow the login prompts to log in with the credential provided to you.
 When you return to the SQL Server database dialog, select **Connect**.

    ![Signing in with a Microsoft account](media/ex03-login-pbi.1.png "Sign in")